showxu/phabricator-deploy/README.md

 - 5 = 4 + 0 + 1: Read and execute permissions (group owner).
 - 5 = 4 + 0 + 1: Read and execute permissions (others).

-2. Option 2 use volumes:
+2. use volumes instead of bind mounts

 Non-root containers and mounting local folders is problematic, as the permissions are different.
 Normally, what most users do in this case is to put very open permissions in that mounted folder.
 Replace ./mariadb-data:/bitnami by mariadb-data:/bitnami (removing ./) in the docker-compose.yml and add the following lines at the end of the file: